ArduPilot/ardupilot_wiki/copter/source/docs/failsafe-battery.rst

 As with all failsafes, the user can re-take control of the vehicle by changing the flight mode switch to another mode.
 The battery failsafe will not trigger again unless the two-layer failsafe is setup (see below)

+The :ref:`FS_OPTIONS<FS_OPTIONS>` parameter (Copter 4.0 and later) is a bitmask parameter to select one or more options that modify the standard actions of the radio, GCS, and battery failsafe.
+In the Mission Planner full parameter list or full parameter tree, the handy checkbox popup window is an easy what to set this (and any other bitmask) parameter.
+Be sure to go to Help > Check Beta Updates to pull the latest parameter definitions first while connected to the internet.
+The FS_OPTIONS bits are as follows:

+- bit 0 set: Continue if in auto mode on :ref:`Radio Failsafe <radio-failsafe>`
+- bit 1 set: Continue if in auto mode on :ref:`Ground Control Station Failsafe<gcs-failsafe>`
+- bit 2 set: Continue if in guided mode :ref:`Radio Failsafe <radio-failsafe>`
+- bit 3 set: Continue if landing on any failsafe
+- bit 4 set: Continue in pilot control on :ref:`Ground Control Station Failsafe<gcs-failsafe>`
+- if none of the above are set, then execute the :ref:`BATT_FS_LOW_ACT <BATT_FS_LOW_ACT>` or :ref:`BATT_FS_CRT_ACT <BATT_FS_CRT_ACT>` options as configured.

+.. note:: Only bitmask bit 3 affects actions taken during Battery failsafe.
+This parameter also works in conjunction with the GCS and radio failsafe, so ensure you are taking all options into account when setting this parameter.

 .. note::

     Even if the failsafe action is set to "None" (i.e. :ref:`BATT_FS_LOW_ACT <BATT_FS_LOW_ACT>` = 0) the buzzer will buzz and the LEDs will flash yellow.
 To completely disable the battery failsafe set :ref:`BATT_LOW_VOLT <BATT_LOW_VOLT>` and :ref:`BATT_LOW_MAH <BATT_LOW_MAH>` to zero.